 - Aching, dull pain in the head

-- Sensation of pressure or tightness on the back and sides of the head or across the forehead
+- The sensation of pressure or tightness on the back and sides of the head or across the forehead

 - Tenderness in the shoulder muscles, neck, and scalp

 There are two categories of tension headaches: chronic and episodic.
-There are two primary factors that identify each type.
-The length of the headache and the frequency can help you determine which type of tension headache you have.
+Two primary factors identify each type.
+The length and frequency of the headache can help you determine which type of tension headache you have.

 - Chronic Tension Headaches

-- Frequency of Headache – occur 15 days or more a month for three or more months
+- Frequency of Headache – occurs 15 days or more a month for three or more months.

 - Episodic Tension Headaches